valukov-alex/burglars-detection/README.md

 I use images of axes and hammers with bounding boxes from [ImageNet](http://image-net.org).
 Unfortunately, I didn't find bounding boxes for nail-drawer so I had to do it myself with [labelImg](https://github.com/tzutalin/labelImg).
 Total I have ~1500 images.
 About 90% I used for train.
 # Model
-I used [TensorFlow object detection API](https://github.com/tensorflow/models/blob/master/research/object_detection) and pre-trained model ssd_mobilenet_v1_coco
+I used [TensorFlow object detection API](https://github.com/tensorflow/models/blob/master/research/object_detection) and pre-trained model ssd_mobilenet_v1_coco.
+It trained ~12 hours
 # Results
 As you can see,model works not bad, but it need more time and images for training.
 <p align="center">